 This course of lessons will prepare you for the AQA English Language GCSE 9-1 Specification 8700.

 The English Language GCSE is assessed by 2 written papers which make up your final mark.
-You will also undertake an Oral Presentation for which the Mark will be awarded separately
+You will also have the chance to undertake an Oral Presentation for which the Mark will be awarded separately.
+Please note that this optional ‘non-exam’ assessment is undertaken by OOL tutors and is included in the course fees – this is not true of other providers.

 • unseen extract from a literature fiction text